 - 1.2 The area is predominantly rural in character with many smaller towns and villages and two main urban centres at Rochford and Rayleigh.
-It has a population of approximately 79000 people. - 1.3 The District offers a wide and developing variety of commerce, culture, history, recreation and dwellings.
-The transport infrastructure is extensive and expanding, being provided by mainline railway to London and Southend, local bus and taxi services and, currently under development, London (Southend) airport. - 1.4 At the time of publication of this policy, gambling in the District is carried out in 6 premises licensed for betting, 1 premise licensed as an amusement arcade and 90 premises consisting mainly of public houses and clubs with gaming machines.
-There are 26 small lotteries registered within the District.
+It has a population of approximately 83,000 people. - 1.3 The District offers a wide and developing variety of commerce, culture, history, recreation and dwellings.
+The transport infrastructure is extensive and expanding, being provided by mainline railway to London and Southend, local bus and taxi services and, currently under development, London (Southend) airport. - 1.4 At the time of publication of this policy, gambling in the District is carried out in 7 premises licensed for betting, 1 premise licensed as an adult gaming centre and 80 premises consisting mainly of public houses and clubs with permits for gaming machines.
+There are 32 small lotteries registered within the District.